xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 = This authenticator execute the following process =

 * get the current PUMA user and synchronize it and its membership with XWiki users/groups
-* if none can be found it fallback on the configured authenticator
+* if none can be found it falback on the configured authenticator

 = How to build it =